There’s nothing quite like a hearty meat sandwich to satisfy your hunger cravings. And Montreal smoked meat is one of the best!

-So whether you’re a Philly cheesesteak, southern pulled pork or pastrami lover, we have a recipe that will make you fall in love with meat sandwiches all over again.
-And with a side of heart-stopping poutine, heck, you might even be enticed to move to Montreal to get the real deal!
+So, whether you’re a Philly cheesesteak, southern pulled pork or pastrami lover, we have a recipe that will make you fall in love with meat sandwiches all over again.
+And with a side of heart-stopping poutine, heck, you might even feel like moving to Montreal to get the real deal!

 Montreal Smoked Meat Sandwich

 At the heart of this recipe by Canadian chef, Cristine Cushing, is the Montreal Spice Mix.
-It’s a complex rub that combines paprika, cumin, coriander seeds and more to create an almost Latin flavour.
-It’s really easy to make your own mixture.
+It’s a complex rub that combines paprika, cumin, coriander seeds and more, to create an almost Latin flavour.
+However, it’s really easy to make your own mixture.
 Just follow the instructions below!

 This recipe calls for 2.7 kg (6 lb) of untrimmed brisket.